Rules and Constitution

 a) Any member in breach of these Rules and regulations.

 b) Any member whose conduct, on or off the water, has in the opinion of the committee brought discredit upon the club or has not been in the best interests of the membership of the club.

-c) Any member whose subscription has not been paid by the 1st March (from 2017) in any year.
+c) Any member whose subscription has not been paid by the start of the subscription year.